Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Conley-Morse Persistence Barcode

-\begin{remark} The coupling that we mentioned---denoted in the diagrams using dashed lines in Figure~\ref{fig:CM-barcode-sphere_example} or~\ref{fig:bifurcation1d}---is given by the isomorphism $h_\ast$ defined in Theorem~\ref{thm:basic_triple}\ref{it:basic_triple_isomorphism}.
-In the examples considered the coupling is well defined, however, if the Conley index consists of multiple generators of the same degree, the coupling may involve a linear combination of generators and be more difficult to interpret.
+\begin{remark} The coupling that we mentioned---denoted in the diagrams using dashed lines in Figure~\ref{fig:CM-barcode-sphere_example} or~\ref{fig:bifurcation1d}---is given by the isomorphism $h_\ast$ defined in Theorem~\ref{thm:index_triple}\ref{it:index_triple_isomorphism}.
+In these examples the coupling is well defined, however, it is not clear if the same can be said when the Conley index consists of multiple generators of the same degree.
 We leave these considerations for future investigation. \end{remark}